- You will use the Observation Guide as you proceed to the core interviews

 - What might be the effect of the patient’s response on the physician’s clinical reasoning?

-Throughout the interview, the physician tries to obtain information about clinical symptoms through the use of other closed questions.
-Note that the information she gathers in this way is primarily negative (e.g., not dizzy).
+Throughout the interview, the physician tries to obtain information about clinical symptoms through the use of other closed-ended questions.
+Note that the information he gathers in this way is primarily negative (e.g., not dizzy).
 Think about how this contributes to the physician’s hypothesis testing.

 - Is that important medically?